dMuvdi/AgileTech/README.md

 There you'll find all the steps to get started with it.

-Once the backend is running succesfully the only change you need to take is inside the the file at this path [lib/services/graphql_config.dart](lib/services/graphql_config.dart) here change the base IP address to your own IP address in your specific LAN connection you can achieve that by running:
+Once the backend is running succesfully the only change you need to take is inside the file at this path [lib/services/graphql_config.dart](lib/services/graphql_config.dart) here change the base IP address to your own IP address in your specific LAN connection you can achieve that by running:

 ```bash
 ipconfig